ColoradoDemography/ProfileDashboard2/README.md

-This is the first iteration of version 2 of the Colorado Demographics Profile Dashboard This version changes the way images and tables are displyed.
+This is the 2019 iteration of version 2 of the Colorado Demographics Profile Dashboard This version changes the way images and tables are displyed.
 Objects are written to temporary files when they are generated and then these temporary files are loaded as needed.
 This speeds up the production of the report.